Jef-DS/belpost/README.md

 Description: An existing (in the database) Entity must show on url /belpost/<id>
 Test1: insert a postal code in the database and show it on /belpost/id with both the postal code and the city
+Status: ready

 Step 1:
 Purpose: Create BelPost table in database